nisagulaslan/HashCityGraph/README.md

 > 🗓️ Created during my **Second Year** of university.

 ## 📌 Project Overview
-This project was implemented as a **two-person collaborative assignment**, focusing on data structures and algorithmic problem solving.
+This project was implemented as a **two-person collaborative assignment**.

 This project models a weighted graph using city names and implements custom hashing techniques to manage vertex indexing.
 All operations are handled via **custom data structures and algorithms**, avoiding the use of Java’s built-in graph-related libraries.